fluidjax/assets/docs/qredochain.md

 In addition to either the Asset Update or Asset Creation rules above, a wallet must also ensure that the balance it stores doesn't lose or create money either by error or malice.

 ### Setup
-1. Upon creation a wallet is assigned a Zero balance, this is stored in the consensus KV store using the key [AssetID].balance
+Upon creation a wallet is assigned a Zero balance.
+The balance is stored in the Qredochain Node's "Consensus Database".
+Using the key:

+    [AssetID].balance

 ### Adding Funds